-Delivered over two years. in years 10 and 11, this course allows you to explore different areas of the Hospitality industry.
+Delivered over two years - in Years 10 and 11 - this course allows learners to explore different areas of the hospitality industry.

-This technical qualification is designed to give 14-16 year olds the technical and professional skills needed to progress within Hospitality and Catering.
+The qualification is designed to give 14 to 16-year-olds the technical and professional skills needed to progress within hospitality and catering.

-An interview with staff from the Hospitality and Catering team will form part of the selection process.
+An interview with staff from our Hospitality and Catering team will form part of the selection process.
 This will be supported by scored teacher assessments provided by the school.
-Applicants also need to demonstrate a recognised interest in the Hospitality and Catering industry.
+Applicants also need to demonstrate a recognised interest in the hospitality and catering industry.

 A uniform will be required.
 More details will be available during your interview.